Ad Tech Software Engineer

 We seek candidates with a comprehensive understanding of ad tech, gained from previous experience at ad tech companies, publishers, agencies, or similar environments.
 Your combined experience in ad tech, along with a technical background in programming, makes you the ideal candidate.

 You will contribute to, and help drive, our product development alongside the team.
 Your personal drive, interest, and engagement in ad tech will be crucial in this role.
 If you're ready to bring your expertise and passion to our team, we want to hear from you.
-Ersättning
+Så ansöker du